 Fewer outdoor adventures mean fewer awe-inspiring childhood experiences of nature, which have long been recognized by environmental organizations such as the Sierra Club as the main reason that people join them, the Economist reports.

-"There won't be a conservation movement 30 years from now if there's no love for nature," says Kevin Coyle, a vice president for the National Wildlife Federation.
+now if there's no love for nature," says Kevin Coyle, a vice president

 As a result, environmental groups are expanding programs to drag kids away from their videogames and into nature.
 "We don't need to be giving them propaganda about offshore oil drilling, not when they're 13 years old," says the Sierra Club's Martin LeBlanc.
 "We just need to get them outside."
 Mr. LeBlanc manages 65 programs to get kids from the inner cities out into nature.